LG Chem Recalls Certain Home Batteries Over Fire Concerns

-Battery manufacturer LG Chem has launched a recall of some of its RESU10H residential battery products in the interest of fire safety.
+Battery manufacturer LG Chem has launched a recall of some of its Resu 10H residential battery products in the interest of fire safety.

 The recall affects certain battery systems containing cells from specific lots produced in 2017 and 2018, according to a letter from Peter Gibson, who leads LG Chem's North American energy storage business.
 The letter, dated November 29, explains that those cells are at risk of overheating, which could lead to fires and dangerous smoke.